SabeloMkhwanzi/Unstoppable-Integrating-Login/README.md

-# Unstoppable-Integrating-Login
+#  Hackathon: Grants Round 12 Hackathon
+## Integrating “Login With Unstoppable” As A Dapp Login Option

+## Challenge Description
+### Integrate the “Login with Unstoppable” feature as a login option on your Dapp OR submit a PR to merge this feature as a login option on an existing DeFi/NFT dapp.

-### GENESIS Most intermediate and advanced Defi multiple chains Portfolio Wallet
+#### Project Description : GENESIS Most intermediate and advanced Defi multiple chains Portfolio Wallet.
+Powered by Unstoppable Domains Helping users to Login with there Unstoppable Domains.

 #### Live website : [Genesis](https://genesiswallet.vercel.app/)